jharwell/fordyca/README.md

 # FORDYCA (FOraging Robots use DYnamic CAches)

 This is the main entry point for getting started on the project.

-To see what's new, take a look at the [release notes](docs/release-notes.md).
+Switch to the README for the devel branch for the most up to date code, README, and setup instructions.

 # Papers